Skip to main content.

 Jamie Hutchinson (AB, English, Stanford University; MA, English, University of Virginia; PhD, American Studies, University of New Mexico) is Professor Emeritus of English at Bard College at Simon’s Rock, where he continues to teach on an adjunct basis.
 He also directs the Bard College at Simon's Rock Summer Young Writers Workshop, in which he taught from 1983 to 2013.
 Previous teaching positions include Colorado State University, the University of New Mexico, Berkshire Community College, and SUNY Albany.
 He taught in the Language and Thinking program at Bard College (1984-1990) and led teacher workshops for the Institute for Writing & Thinking from 1984 until the early 2000s.
 His articles, personal essays, and reviews have appeared in ESQ: A Journal of the American Renaissance, The American Nature Writing Newsletter, The Berkshire Review, Under the Sun, Writing From the Inside Out, Renascence: Essays on Values in Literature and The Journal of Inklings Studies.
 He has also presented papers at the annual conventions of the Modern Language Association, the Rocky Mountain Modern Language Association, the New England Modern Language Association, and the American Literature Association.

 Born in Andhra Pradesh, India, Madhu H. Kaza is a writer, translator, artist and educator based in New York City.
-She is the editor of Kitchen Table Translation, a volume that explores the connections between migration and translation and which features immigrant, diasporic and poc translators.
-She teaches at the Bard Microcollege at Brooklyn Public library, where she served as founding program director, and also teaches in the MFA program at Columbia University.
+She is the author of Lines of Flight and the editor of Kitchen Table Translation, a volume that explores the connections between migration and translation and which features immigrant, diasporic and poc translators.
+Her writing has appeared in The Los Angeles Review of Books, The Yale Review, Gulf Coast, Guernica, EcoTheo Review, Two Lines, Chimurenga, and more.
+She earned a BA with honors in English from the University of Michigan and an MPhil in Comparative Literature from New York University.
+She worked for several years for the Bard Prison Initiative, where she served most recently as Assistant Dean of the Bard Microcolleges, and currently teaches in the MFA Writing program at Columbia University.
 She has been a Faculty Associate for the Institute for Writing and Thinking at Bard College since 2006.

 James Keller